-Going back to 2011, Dr. Sebi took the stage and addressed an audience in the Bahamas which was waiting with bated breath.
-He spoke of the challenges of fake sea moss, and how to spot what he referred to as fake sea moss.
+He spoke of the challenges of fake Sea Moss, and how to spot fake Sea Moss.
 This was quite some time ago, and I want you to keep in mind that the world of marine biology doesn’t sleep.

 For years now I have been immersed in the world of seaweed, and seaweed cultivation.
-Here, I’ll break down some of the things I know that you need to look for so you know you’re getting real sea moss.
+Here, I’ll break down some of the things I know that you need to look for so you know you’re getting real thing.

-One of the first things is knowing what real sea moss is.
-There is a lot of conjecture and mislabeling of products in the market.
+One of the first points to consider is knowing what real Sea Moss is.
+To provide a valid example of concern, there is a lot of conjecture and mislabeling of products in the market.

 What is sold as Chondrus Crispus on some packages is actually closer to Gracilaria or Kappaphycus Alvarezii.
-The sea moss that is well known and has it’s metaphorical roots in the Caribbean is not Chondrus Crispus.
+The seaweed that is well known and has it’s metaphorical roots in the Caribbean is not Chondrus Crispus.
+[2, 3, 4]

 Note: the below is a snapshot of a handful of listings that are using the incorrect botanical name.
 Identifying features on these listing have been blurred out to protect the identity of the Sellers.

-In a previous article where we looked at what sea moss is good for I wrote about the differences between these seaweeds, which is also worth researching for yourself.
+In a previous article where we looked at what this amazing seaweed is good for, I wrote about the differences between these seaweeds, which is also worth researching for yourself.

 How Much Sea Moss is Grown in Pools?

-You may have read about sea moss farms replicating the motion of the ocean with machinery.
-Sebi spoke of them being able to grow crops of sea moss faster in tanks in Boston than in the ocean.
+You may have read about seaweed farms replicating the motion of the Ocean with machinery.
+Sebi spoke of them being able to grow crops of Sea Moss faster in tanks in Boston than in the Ocean.

-Growing sea moss this way is possible to do, and it is applied in some areas.
-But when compared to traditional sea moss farming that takes place in the open ocean, it is a comparatively unsustainable and expensive process.
+Growing Sea Moss this way is possible to do, and in a sense it is roughly applied in some areas.
+But when compared to traditional open Ocean seaweed farming it is a comparatively unsustainable and often prohibitively expensive process.

 The cost of running a system like is typically not profitable when compared to what Mother Nature can do.
-Pool growing of sea moss that is intended for human consumption is not as widely applied as many of us would be led to believe.
+The practice of pool growing of sea moss that is intended for human consumption is not as widely applied as many of us would be led to believe.
 Most is for animal consumption.

-Increasing challenges related to land area, quality and suitability are seeing this practice lose considerable ground when compared to sustainable ocean farming practices.
+It is also worth keeping in mind that increasing challenges related to land area, quality, and suitability are seeing this practice lose considerable ground when compared to sustainable open Ocean farming practices.

-The vast majority of sea moss commercially available on the market nowadays is grown in the open ocean.
+The vast majority of Sea Moss commercially available on the market nowadays is grown in the open Ocean.
 You can see this in some areas if you use Google Earth.
-Sea moss farms are quite easy to spot.
+Seaweed farms are quite easy to spot.

-This has resulted in a natural attrition in the percentage of tank or pool grown sea moss.
-But it is still out there, which is why it’s important to know how to spot fake sea moss.
+Technological developments like this have resulted in a natural attrition in the percentage of tank or pool grown seaweed But it is still out there, which is why it’s important to know how to spot fake sea moss.